GurraT/Ecotracker/README.md

 #### Decisions made for the first protype are

-1. Which category and needs to have in focus
-2. Decide which type of devices the app should focus on
-3. Which functions thats are necessary and which functions that could be released at later occasion
+1. The app should be made for small media devices
+2. It should present data in a simple way and be easy-to-use
+3. The main focus is to get information of species that could be found at the users current position
+4. As an option the users should be given the possibility to report which species they find at different locations
+5. The data should be collected, sent and stored at an external database

 #

 Problems/Opportunities | Importance | Viability/Feasibility|
 -----------------------|------------|----------------------|
+Create an app dedicated for mobile devices|5|4 Collect, send and store data in an external database |5|2 Visualize data on a map |5|2
+Adjust the design after user categories|3|3
 Create an online presence |	4|4
 Conduct a market research|4|	2
-Make design responsive|3|4
-Adjust the design after user categories|4|4
 Draw attention via Social media|	2	|3
 |||
-Sum	|17	|17
+Sum	|28	|20

 #